Welcome to Typically Twitterpated. I am so happy you are here!

 Owl: Nearly everybody gets twitterpated in the springtime.
 For example: You’re walking along, minding your own business.
 You’re looking neither to the left, nor to the right, when all of a sudden you run smack into a pretty face.

-Fun fact: ‘Twitterpated’ also is a deleted song from the movie composed by Frank Churchill, Helen Bliss, Robert Sourt, and Hnry Manners.
+Fun fact: ‘Twitterpated’ is a deleted song from the movie composed by Frank Churchill, Helen Bliss, Robert Sour, and Henry Manners.
 It was supposed to be sung by Bambi during the spring scene.
 However, Disney deleted the track because the powers that be thought the forest animal characters shouldn’t have musical numbers.
-You can hear it in the 2011 and 2017 Blu-ray home release editions of Bambi.
+You can hear it in Bambi’s 2011 and 2017 Blu-ray home release editions.

 What’s the actual non-Disney definition of Twitterpated?